Students Preparing for Academic-Research Careers (SPARC) Award: Application Instructions and Frequently Asked Questions

 - Select "SPARC Applicants" from the drop-down menu.

-- Complete the online application form, upload all of the following materials as PDF documents, and submit the entire application package by 11:59 p.m.
-EDT, Wednesday, May 15, 2013.
+- Complete the online application and demographic information forms, upload all of the following materials as PDF documents, and submit the entire application package by 11:59 p.m.
+EDT, Friday, May 15, 2015.

 - Examples of teaching plan activities:

 - meet with a member of your mentoring team to identify teaching objectives and learner outcomes for a CSD course